Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria

 We further define the qualification profile of group $g$ as $\gamma_g(x) :=\mathbb{P}(Y=1| X=x, G=g)$, which captures the likelihood that an agent with feature $x$ from group $g$ is qualified.
 For instance, this could capture estimated repay probabilities given the observed credit scores (which may differ across groups).
-We will let group $b$ be the group with a lower likelihood of being qualified at the same feature (i.e., if $\gamma_b(x)\leq \gamma_a(x), \forall x$), and refer to this group as the disadvantaged group.
+We let group $b$ be the group with a lower likelihood of being qualified at the same feature ($\gamma_b(x)\leq \gamma_a(x), \forall x$), and refer to it as the disadvantaged group.

 As we show in Section~\ref{sec:analytical}, the firm's optimal decision rule can be determined based on the qualification rates $\alpha_g$ and either one of the other problem primitives: the feature distributions $f^y_g(x)$ or the qualification profiles $\gamma_g(x)$.
 These quantities are related to each other as follows: